The ‘Future of Work’ is changing. So is the focus for consulting firms

 Different communities talk about the same topic differently.
 Our feature Communities allows you to segment the audiences behind any public topic of conversation, and a get a demographic and behavior profile for each one.Discover Communties

 But it’s not just the topics.
-The communities participating in this conversation also so a radical shift.
+The communities participating in this conversation also underwent a radical shift.

 The conversation before Covid was largely dominated by a group we’ve labelled Digital Businesspeople, individuals from fields as diverse as HR and marketing, linked by an interest in technical solutions and innovation.